What is Emergency Preparedness?

-Plan.
 Strategic and operational planning establishes priorities, identifies expected levels of performance and capability requirements, provides the standard for assessing capabilities, helps stakeholders learn their roles, and ensures that contingencies are in place for delivering the capability during a large-scale disaster.

-Organize and Equip.
 Organizing and equipping provide the human and technical capital stock necessary to build capabilities and address modernization and sustainability requirements.

-Train.
 Training provides public health professionals, first responders, security officials, emergency management officials, private and non-governmental partners, and other personnel with the knowledge, skills, and abilities needed to perform key tasks required by specific capabilities.

-Exercise.
 Exercises assess and validate the speed, effectiveness and efficiency of capabilities, and test the adequacy of policies, plans, procedures, and protocols in a risk-free environment.
 Aside from actual events, they provide the best means of evaluating capabilities.

-Evaluate and Improve.
 Organizations develop improvement plans and track corrective actions to address the capabilities identified in plans and tested in exercises or real events.
 Using this data to reassess and revise plans and protocols contributes to the beginning of the next Preparedness Cycle by ensuring that updated strategies and plans can be used to inform new preparedness-building activities.